#SIGGRAPHAsia | #SIGGRAPHAsia2022

 - Production values (appropriate to context)

-The jury will select the top-rated pieces for presentation at SIGGRAPH Asia 2021, and all submitters will be notified of their submission status: accepted, conditionally accepted or rejected.* In all cases, the jury will provide detailed feedback to submitters.
+The jury will select the top-rated pieces for presentation at SIGGRAPH Asia 2022, and all submitters will be notified of their submission status: accepted, conditionally accepted or rejected. * In all cases, the jury will provide feedback to submitters.

 *In very rare cases, submissions may be conditionally accepted.
 If your work is conditionally accepted, you must demonstrate your submission to a jury member in person, so that its interactivity and/or real-time graphics aspects can be verified.
 Jurors who have a conflict of interest with your submission will not be permitted to review your submission.